Klackygears/eek_doc/README.md

 In the **Case_Files** folder, you will find the .svg and .dxf files to make your own case if you like.

-In the **QMK_Files** folder, I've placed the needed qmk keyboard folder in case you would like to program the keyboard before the firmware is pulled into the main branch.
-Alternatively, here is a link to my eek! branch [eek!
-QMK Firmware branch](https://github.com/Klackygears/qmk_firmware/tree/eek_qmk).
+In the **QMK_Files** folder, I've placed the needed qmk keyboard folder.
+Alternatively you will find the eek! firmware on the main branch of QMK: [QMK Firmware](https://github.com/qmk/qmk_firmware).
 Both have a basic keymap and a LED tesk keymap to make it easier to test your led soldering.

 ## Assembling the eek!